dev667/obsidian-base/README.md

 Prettify the explorer:

 - File Explorer Note Count
-- Iconic (iconize the explorer)
+- Iconic: add icons to the explorer
-- File Color (colorize the explorer)
+- File Color: colorize the explorer

 Ease of use:

-- Easy Typing
+- Easy Typing (Word like syntax formatting)
 - ~~Highlightr~~ -> Editing Toolbar
 - Image in editor: Shows images in source mode